nachocaru/xaprb.com/content/blog/2007-01-29-mysqls-federated-storage-engine-part-1.md

 SELECT `i`, `j` FROM `fed_remote` WHERE  (`i` = 1)
 SELECT `i`, `j` FROM `fed_remote` WHERE  (`i` = 2)</pre>

-I don&#8217;t know what to say about this, except it strikes me as non-optimal.
+I don't know what to say about this, except it strikes me as non-optimal.
 I think either transforming the remote query into a `WHERE...
 IN()`, or putting the returned rows into a hashtable to avoid repeated queries to the remote server, might be better.
 As it stands, not caching the returned data even for the duration of a single query is both inefficient and a little scary.

 ### What about IN() queries?